WitJakuczun/AIMasterClass_CIONET_how_is_the_model_created/README.md

-# Fine-tuning Gemma model for sentiment analysis
+# Fine-tuning NLP models for sentiment analysis

-This project provides a CLI application to fine-tune a Gemma model for sentiment analysis.
+This project provides a CLI application to fine-tune a series of NLP models for sentiment analysis.
 It uses a cross-validation strategy to train and evaluate the model.
-The architecture has been refactored for modularity, testability, and extensibility, incorporating Dependency Injection, a robust Experiment Tracking System, ML Pipeline Abstractions, and Decentralized Model Configuration.
+Currently the code covers the following models:
+- Gemma3
+- Roberta
+- Bert-small
+- Bert-micro
+- SVM

 ## Workflow